-The application software of the OPR3301 (RFJ3553x) is also compatible with the OPN2002.

-This compatibility makes it can be possible to use the unique features of the OPR3301 that aren't available in the default application software of the OPN2002.
+This application for the OPR3301 is also compatible with the OPN2002.
+This compatibility makes it possible to use the unique features of the OPR3301 that aren't available in the Bluetooth demo application software of the OPN2002.

 This includes the following features: